Life as a modern mum is crazy busy.

 Caution for people with high blood pressure or on medications, licorice may interact with these, so please don’t use without checking with a herbalist first please.

 May it bring you a sense of calm and peace in an otherwise hectic or chaotic day.
 Did I mention that sharing a pot of tea with your kids is a great way to connect and bring calm to the day?
 The tea recipes I’ve given are safe for kids to consume.
 (But no more than one licorice tea per day for kids.)

 If you have trouble finding teas in your local health food shop, please have a look at my online shop.
 I have a range of teas on there to suit a variety of tastes.
 They’re available for postage Australia-wide, free pick-up from Upwey 3158, or if your order is over $40 – free delivery within Upwey and surrounding suburbs.

 I’d love to know what your favourite herbal tea blend is.

-If you’d like some advice on what herbs might be appropriate for a specific illness for you or your children, I have short acute consultations available in person or over the phone (please choose this option if you or your child is contagious!).
+If you’d like some advice on what herbs might be appropriate for a specific illness for you or your children, I have short acute consultations available.
 Acute consults are available for support with short-term illness, like cold and flu, viruses (EG hand, foot and mouth; glandular fever, cold sores), hay fever, warts, recovery from gastro, tonsillitis or thrush.
 This isn’t a full consultation and only focuses on the presenting symptoms.
 There is no charge for the consult 😊 (remedies are additional).